-Method B: At high T, when $k{uni}(T,[M])$ is fast (i.e. when the time scale for reaction is shorter than the time corresponding to roughly 10^4 collisions), it is more effective to simulate the unimolecular decomposition reaction.
+Method B: At high T, when $k{uni}(T,[M])$ is fast (i.e. when the time scale for reaction is shorter than the time corresponding to roughly 10 collisions), it is more effective to simulate the unimolecular decomposition reaction.
 This is accomplished by initiating the reaction of "C" with the thermal energy distribution (key word THERMAL).
-Multiwell will report f(C,t) the fraction of C that survives to time t in output file multiwell out.
+Multiwell will report f(C,t) the fraction of C that survives to time t in output file multiwell.out.
 The fraction f(C,t) is proportional to the concentration of species "C" as a function of time.
-Initially, f(C,t) decays very rapidly as the initial population distribution evolves and converges to the steady-state distribution, which is called the "fall-off" distribution for a simple unimolecular reaction.
-Once the steady-state distribution has been established, f(C,t) decays exponentially and a plot of ln[f(C,t)] v.s t will give a straight line with slope = $-k{uni}(T,[M])$.
+Initially, f(C,t) decays very rapidly as the initial population distribution for a simple unimolecular reaction.
+Once the steady-state distribution has been established, f(C,t) decays exponentially and a plot of ln[f(C,t)] v.s t will give a straight line with slope = $-k{uni}(T,[M])$ .